...

 Force exit allows the users to escape censorship by withdrawing their funds.
 The system allows users to force the withdrawal of funds by submitting a request directly to the contract on-chain.
 The request must be served within a defined time period.
 If this does not happen, the system will halt regular operation and permit trustless withdrawal of funds.

 • Users can be censored if the operator refuses to include their transactions.
-They can still exit the system.
+However, there exists a mechanism to independently exit the system.

 1. Forced Withdrawals - Loopring design doc